-BLOM MSCI Saudi Arabia Select Min Vol Fund (the "Fund") is an open ended fund created by agreement between Blominvest Saudi Arabia- a Saudi Joint Stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.
+BLOM MSCI Saudi Arabia Select Min Vol Fund (the "Fund") is an open ended fund created by agreement between Blominvest Saudi Arabia, a Saudi joint stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.

-The objective of the Fund is to track the performance of "MSCI Saudi Arabia Domestic IMI Islamic Custom Minimum Volatility Index" which is composed of Saudi Sharia Compliant Equities.
+The objective of the Fund is to track the performance of "MSCI Saudi Arabia Domestic IMI Islamic Custom Minimum Volatility Index" which is composed of Saudi sharia compliant equities.
 The Fund was established on 22 Jumad Thani 1438H (corresponding to 21 March 2017) as per approval from the Capital Market Authority (the "CMA") and commenced its operations from 21 March 2017.
-The address of the Fund Manager is as follows:

-King Fahd Street, Al-Oula Building 3rd Floor P.O.
+The address of the registered office of the Fund Manager is as follows: Al-Oula Building 3rd Floor , King Fahd Road P.O.
 Box 8151, Riyadh 11482 Kingdom of Saudi Arabia